 - Nonprofits, Corporate Social Responsibility, and Social Impact

 What are the major challenges in your field?

 I’m in nonprofit development and there is a ton of competition in the field.
-From my perspective (not the perspective of the AHA), there has always been competition between other nonprofits, but lately there has been a rise in for-profit companies building their own Corporate Social Responsibility arms and devoting time and resources to their own programs.
-For instance, there are many companies that are starting STEM programs, which is fantastic; however, what’s special about STEM Goes Red is that the funds raised also help find cures for heart disease and stroke.
-We’re making an incredible impact by connecting young women to mentors and engaging them in STEM activities outside the classroom, but we are also funding more heart and stroke research, community programs, tools, and resources.
+From my perspective (not the perspective of the AHA), there has always been competition between other nonprofits, but lately there has been a rise in for-profit companies building their own Corporate Social Responsibility arms and devoting time and resources to their own programmes.
+For instance, there are many companies that are starting STEM programmes, which is fantastic; however, what’s special about STEM Goes Red is that the funds raised also help find cures for heart disease and stroke.
+We’re making an incredible impact by connecting young women to mentors and engaging them in STEM activities outside the classroom, but we are also funding more heart and stroke research, community programmes, tools, and resources.